npfernandes/ensemblify/README.md

 GROMACS<sup>[[5]](#ref5)</sup> is a molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids.
 It comes with a large selection of flexible tools for trajectory analysis and the output formats are also supported by all major analysis and visualisation packages.
+If you decide not to install GROMACS in your system, the Ensemblify `conversion` module will still work as intended, but will be much slower.

 To download and compile the GROMACS [source code](https://ftp.gromacs.org/gromacs/gromacs-2024.2.tar.gz) from their [website](https://manual.gromacs.org/documentation/current/download.html) you can follow these commands: